Pacaya-Samiria

 About Pacaya-Samiria

 Pacaya-Samiria National Reserve is the largest protected area in Peru and one of the most extensive protected flooded forests in the world, covering approximately 2,080,000 hectares in the Loreto region of the Peruvian Amazon.
-Located at the confluence of the Maranon and Ucayali rivers, which merge to form the Amazon River, the reserve protects a vast expanse of seasonally inundated tropical forest known locally as varzea and igapo.
+[1] Located at the confluence of the Marañón and Ucayali rivers, which merge to form the Amazon River, the reserve protects a vast expanse of seasonally inundated tropical forest known locally as várzea and igapó.
 Often called the 'Jungle of Mirrors' for the reflection of forest canopy on the still waters during the flood season, Pacaya-Samiria encompasses an extraordinary aquatic landscape where rivers, lakes, swamps, and flooded forests create one of the most biologically productive ecosystems on Earth.
-The reserve was established in 1982 and is named after the two major river systems within its boundaries, the Pacaya and the Samiria.
-It is home to approximately 42,000 people, mostly from indigenous Cocama-Cocamilla communities, who live within the reserve and depend on its natural resources for their livelihoods.
+The reserve was formally established on February 4, 1982, and is named after the two major river systems within its boundaries, the Pacaya and the Samiria.
+It is home to a substantial population of indigenous Cocama-Cocamilla and other communities who live within the reserve and depend on its natural resources for their livelihoods.

 Wildlife Ecosystems